danfuzz/samizdat/doc/language-guide/03-functions.md

 ### The empty closure

-In order to disambiguate with the empty list, an otherwise empty function must contain at least an `->` or a `<>`, e.g. `{ <> }`.
+In order to disambiguate with the empty map, an otherwise empty function must contain at least an `->` or a `<>`, e.g. `{ <> }`.